TEAMS

 Consequences

-Inefficiencies and Delays.
+Inefficiencies and delays.
 Lack of clarity leads to wasted time and resources as team members try to figure out who is responsible for what.
 This slows down product development and derails timelines.

-Increased Conflict.
+Increased conflict.
 Ambiguity around roles often results in misunderstandings and conflict between team members, as no one is clear on who is accountable for which tasks.

-Frustrated Teams.
-Team members become frustrated when they are unable to move forward due to unclear direction.
-This can lead to low morale and disengagement..
-Without clear ownership, decisions are often delayed or made by the wrong people, leading to suboptimal outcomes.
+Frustrated teams.
+Team members become frustrated when they cannot move forward due to unclear directions, leading to low morale and disengagement.

 Recommendations

-Define Clear Roles and Responsibilities.
+Define clear roles and responsibilities.
 Ensure that every task, decision, and deliverable has a clear owner.
 Use RACI charts (Responsible, Accountable, Consulted, Informed) to assign responsibilities and make accountability visible to the entire team.

 In a product team, knowing who does what is essential to success.
 Role confusion leads to inefficiencies, frustration, and strategic misalignment.
-By clearly defining roles, setting up decision-making frameworks, and fostering open communication, product teams can work more efficiently, reduce bottlenecks, and ensure everyone knows exactly what to do — and who to go to — when the time comes to get things done.
+By clearly defining roles, setting up decision-making frameworks, and fostering open communication, product teams can work more efficiently, reduce bottlenecks, and ensure everyone knows exactly what to do—and who to go to—when the time comes to get things done.